Admer456/slice-of-life/blog/misc/2024/11-12-update.md

 I happen to have an old VW Passat handbrake in the garage, so I thought about doing something like this:
 ![](../../img/usb_handbrake.png)

 Should work.
 I'll do some additional work to secure the thing onto a platform later, so it can eventually be attached to a sim racing cockpit or a wheel stand.
-For January I wanna prototype the software part
+For January I wanna prototype the software part, i.e. getting my PC to recognise the thing as a USB device, emulate a gamepad and test it in-game.

 Before I bought anything, I did a ton of research, in particular about the ESP32's USB capabilities.
 Over here in Bosnia, I can only find the ESP32 and ESP8266, which are capable of low-speed USB but emulated in software.
 Lots of bit-banging going on.